mmisciagna/michaelm/src/global/content/showcase-md/yt-creators-concept.md

 ### Hero
-To enhance the effectiveness of the website, I replaced the carousel with an image of a popular YouTube Creator, as multiple [studies](https://shouldiuseacarousel.com/) have indicated that carousels are not efficient for displaying content, with most users ignoring any frames after the first one.
+To enhance the effectiveness of the website, I replaced the carousel with an image of a popular YouTube Creator, as multiple <a href="https://shouldiuseacarousel.com/" target="_blank" ref="noopener noreferrer">studies</a> have indicated that carousels are not efficient for displaying content, with most users ignoring any frames after the first one.

 Additionally, I ensured that the website's copy clearly conveys its purpose as a comprehensive resource hub for YouTube creators, with easily discernible calls to action